buildtesters/buildtest/docs/schemas/global.rst

       run: echo "hello world!"

-Every sub-schema requires **type** field in this case, ``type: script`` directs buildtest to validate with the `script schema <https://buildtesters.github.io/schemas/script/>`_.
+Every sub-schema requires **type** field in this case, ``type: script`` directs buildtest to validate with the script schema.
 All type schemas have a version, currently buildtest supports **1.0** version for all type schemas.
-The ``version: "1.0"`` is used to select the version of the type schema, in this example we validate with the schema `script-v1.0.schema.json <https://buildtesters.github.io/schemas/script/script-v1.0.schema.json>`_.
+The ``version: "1.0"`` is used to select the version of the type schema, in this example we validate with the schema `script-v1.0.schema.json <https://buildtesters.github.io/schemas/schemas/script-v1.0.schema.json>`_.

 Test Names
 -----------